 Workers providing in-home support services help their charges meet key basic needs.
-Of each dollar paid in wages to these workers, 50 cents are paid by the Federal government, 32 1⁄2 cents are paid by the State, and 17 1⁄2 cents are paid by the responsible local government.
-The State has set a 10 percent three-year threshold for increases to its participation contribution level in the current funding mix for this and other programs, after which additional costs are borne by the County-is responsible for the payment of the State's portion.
-Current wages for these workers in Napa County are below the level of a livable wage, and the State's ten percent threshold places an unsustainable burden-responsibility on the County to elevate wages to a livable standard for an unsustainable amount of funding to get these workers to a living wage.
-To resolve this, the State should considerexplore available options to raise increase the wages for of in-home support service workers statewide to a livable wage statewide and.
-It should also eliminate localthe penaltiesy for failure to reach a collective bargaining agreement for in-home support service workers.
+Of each dollar paid in wages to these workers, fifty cents are paid by the Federal government, thirty-two and one-half cents are paid by the State, and seventeen and one-half cents are paid by the responsible local government.
+The State has set a ten percent three-year threshold for increases to its participation level in the current funding mix for this and other programs, after which the County is responsible for the payment of the State's portion.
+Current wages for these workers in Napa County are below livable wage level, 10 and the State's ten percent threshold places responsibility on the County for an unsustainable amount of funding to get these workers to a living wage.
+The State should maintain the current funding mix at a living wage by increasing its maximum participation threshold in funding wage increases for in-home support services workers to a local livable wage.
+It should also eliminate the penalty for failure to reach a collective bargaining agreement for in-home support service workers.

-• Invest in food programs at increased levels in a stable and predictable manner to reduce food insecurity.

-• Implement and sustain a Managed Care Organization tax at appropriate rates.

-• Increase maximum participation threshold in funding wage increases for in-home support services workers to a local livable wage.
+- Invest in food programs at increased levels in a stable and predictable manner to reduce food insecurity. - Implement and sustain a Managed Care Organization tax at appropriate rates. - Increase maximum participation threshold in funding wage increases for in-home support services workers to a local livable wage.